 Purpose and objective

 The software user manual is a constituent of the design definition file (DDF).
 Its purpose is to provide instructions for the users of the software.

+The user manual can be split in different documents addressing the needs of the different roles involved (e.g. operator, administrator, security officer, etc.).

 For flight software, the relevant parts of the SUM are a contribution to the flight operation manual (FOM).